JuliaLang/julia/doc/manual/metaprogramming.rst

 offset in each dimension into the final index.

 However, all the information we need for the loop is embedded in the type information of the arguments.
-Thus, we can utilize staged functions to move the iteration to compile-time; in compiler parlance, we use staged functions to manually unroll the loop.
+Thus, we can utilize generated functions to move the iteration to compile-time; in compiler parlance, we use generated functions to manually unroll the loop.
 The body becomes almost identical, but instead of calculating the linear index, we build up an *expression* that calculates the index::

-    stagedfunction sub2ind_staged{N}(dims::NTuple{N}, I::Integer...)
+    @generated function sub2ind_gen{N}(dims::NTuple{N}, I::Integer...)
         ex = :(I[$N] - 1)
         for i = N-1:-1:1
             ex = :(I[$i] - 1 + dims[$i]*$ex)